schrmh/SVG-JS-Demos/README.md

 A **computer language** is a method of communication with a computer.

 Most commonly discussed categories of computer languages are probably _Markdown_ and _Programming Languages_.
 However, the list is a bit longer than that.
-Some people may argue that some of these should be lumped together, others may argue some I've kumped together should be their own category.
+Some people may argue that some of these should be lumped together, others may argue some I've lumped together should be their own category.

 Types of Computer Languages:
 - ADL